WilliamRagstad/WilliamRagstad.github.io/content/posts/pratt-parsing-technique/index.md

 One of my many hobbies is learning about language design and implementation, including the many parsing techniques[^Parsing] still used to parse expressions in modern programming languages.
 The **Pratt parsing technique** is one such method that I like.

-This article will discuss the Pratt parsing methodology and how to use it, provide an example of the algorithm implemented in Rust, go through lightweight meta-programming and extensibility, and compare it with similar approaches like **precedence climbing** and **recursive descent**.
+This article will discuss the Pratt parsing methodology and how to use it, provide an example **algorithm implementation in Rust**, go through lightweight **meta-programming and extensibility**, compare it with similar approaches like **precedence climbing** and **recursive descent**, conduct a simple **time and space complexity analysis**, and conclude with a brief summary.

 ## Introduction